“What is hell? I maintain that it is the suffering of being unable to love.”

-Shalneva says “Love is good at its own PR”.
+Shalneva writes, “Love is good at its own PR”.

-Still, everyone wants to love and be loved.
+Still, even without PR, everyone wants to love and be loved.
 From birth.
 Even before reading the blurb.

-Our being human imbues us with another urge to surrender ourselves to someone else’s giving.
-Expressed in a smiling infant's utter submission to her parent or that of a sick, disabled or elderly person to his carer.
+Our being human, imbues us with another urge.
+To surrender ourselves to someone else’s giving.
+Expressed in a smiling infant's utter submission to her parent or in the surrender of a sick, disabled or elderly person to his carer.
 We want to surrender to the trust of others.

 Sure, we often let one urge overwhelm or end up burying a bit of both in a sea of self-pity, self-indulgence or selfishness.
 That doesn’t hide what we’re meant for: to love and be loved.